 Numerous studies have shown that jails and detention centers are filled with young offenders with undiagnosed ADHD.
 They stand out from the prison population due to their compliance, remorse, and their inability to think before speaking to police.
 Schools, criminal justice institutions, and physicians must be educated about ADHD symptoms in youthful offenders.

 Celebrating his 26th birthday a month ago and ready to graduate from college with honors, my son’s future is anything but grim.
 He started a successful business and is preparing to marry a wonderful young woman.
 Prison is the farthest thing from his mind or future.

 Our relationship suffered during those years.
 Trust had disappeared and blame became the norm.
 Misplaced anger and resentment followed.
 We have gotten to know each other after all those years and, finally, we have come to blame the rightful source — ADHD.

 Insisting that his story will help others, my son visits the juvenile justice center where he once spent 30 days and mentors teens about making good choices.
-His message is clear: If you are unable to make solid choices, ADHD could be the culprit.
+His message is clear: If you are unable to make solid choices, undiagnosed ADHD could be the culprit.